 Problems or questions?
 Take a look at our F.A.Q.!
 If it doesn't address your issue, join our forum and we will definitely most likely help you in a reasonable time.

 Can I support the development?

-If you are interested in helping us out, the easiest way to do so is by making pull requests to the project's GitHub repository.
+If you are interested in helping us out improving the game, the easiest way to do so is by making pull requests to the project's GitHub repository.
 The development repo is public, and we are happy to have any kind of help.
 We can't promise to implement every public change, but we'll have a thorough look at all of them, and we'll be thankful for any helpful improvements or suggestions.

-How do I install and play the WolfenDoom snap?
+How do I install and play Blade of Agony on Linux?

 How do I run Blade of Agony?

 Blade of Agony is a standalone game.
 All you need to do is download the zip archive, extract it to a folder of your personal preference and launch the Blade of Agony Launcher.exe.
 This is the team's recommendation.

 If you already use GZDoom, you have also the choice to only extract the boa.ipk3 to your GZDoom directory, launch GZDoom.exe and choose Blade of Agony as your game (IWAD).
 We do not support this option though, so if you experience any issues and bugs, make sure to test them with the standalone version before you share any bug reports.

 I am encountering strange visual glitches, what can I do?

 Blade of Agony utilizes a number of modern post-processing shaders.
 It is possible that some hardware specifications have problems handling these features.
 If you encounter strange visual glitches, heavy stuttering or other disfunctions, try to disable some of these features in the options menu and see if this leads to an improvement.